unsaved/sn-developer/README.md

-# Description
+#Development Workstation Utility scripts for ServiceNow Developers

-Development Workstation Utility scripts for ServiceNow Developers
+## Description
 Major components
 * **snUpload**  Uploads locally edited or managed scripts to target ServiceNow instance.
                 Displays difference from previous version on the instance.